humancompatible/interconnect/README.md

                          show_distributions_histograms_plot=False)
 ```

-2. Approximating Unique Invariant Measure of the system:
+2. Approximating the unique invariant measure of the system:

 ```python
 from humancompatible.interconnect.simulators.distribution import *